 Control C1 requires private open space to be located at ground level consistent with the location of private open space on the surrounding properties and the siting controls with the Development Control Plan that is connected directly to the principal indoor living area.
-The non-compliant siting and design of the proposal results in inadequate primary private open space areas surrounded by two-storey walls on three sides that will be overshadowed throughout the year.
-The proposed private open space is considered to result in a poor amenity outcome for the development and reliance on potential roof terraces to compensate for poor site planning and building layout is not considered an appropriate design response in the context of the existing pattern of development.
+The non-compliant siting and design of the proposal results in inadequate primary private open space areas that does not achieve compliance with Council's solar access controls.
+The proposed private open space is considered to result in a poor amenity outcome for the development, which is unacceptable for a new development on an unconstrained site.